guoyu07/NaturalLanguageProcessing/README.md

 * Part-of-speech (POS) tag the words to extract POS tag features
 * Syntactically parse the sentence and extract phrases, head words, and dependency parse relations as features
 * Using WordNet, extract hypernymns, hyponyms, meronyms, and holonyms as features
-* Index the various NLP features as separate search fields in a search index such as Lucene or SOLR
+* Index the various NLP features as separate search fields in a search index such as Lucene or SOLR.
-* Natural language query parsing and search
+#### Natural language query parsing and search
-* Run the above described deeper NLP on an user?s input natural language and extract search query features
+* Run the above described deeper NLP on an users input natural language and extract search query features.
-* Run a search/match against the separate or combination of search index fields created from the corpus To execute Task3:
+* Run a search/match against the separate or combination of search index fields created from the corpus.
+To execute Task3:
 - I used StandfordCoreNLP for extracting the phrases.
 - Modify local_corenlp_path to server_corenlp_path to use online version apis maxent tagger vs averaged tagger.